seffs/uynix/README.md

 ```
 - Select `meslogs nf` font in iterm2 preferences

-Note: "iterm2" and "mpv" casks not working on MacOS <= 10.14
+Note: "iterm2" cask not working on MacOS <= 10.14

 ## Linux